 As an engineer at Cockroach Labs I live the mathematician turned engineer’s dream: hard problems, tangible outcome.
 Freelancing with companies big and small after my Ph.D. and subsequent escape from the ivory tower, I experienced firsthand the issues you have if you don’t get your database right.
 After work I run and hone my rock climbing skills so I can tackle the big walls.

 The CockroachDB mission is to make data easy.
-As the CockroachDB documentarian, I write the docs counterpart to that mission: Make learning CockroachDB easy and intuitive.
-Previously, I spent four years at AppNexus building and leading a team of writers through fast growth and a broad range of docs scenarios, from integrations to business use.
+As Head of Documentation, I make sure we write the docs counterpart to that mission: Make learning CockroachDB easy and intuitive.
+Previously, I spent four years at AppNexus building and leading a team of writers through a broad range of docs scenarios, from technical integrations to business use.
 In off hours, I’m probably make-believing with my kids, reading literature, or writing my own.

 I joined Cockroach Labs to work on the database I’ve always wanted: something both easy to use and easy to scale.
 Previously I worked on infrastructure and tools at Foursquare for four years and experienced first-hand some of the pains of working with existing tools.
 Outside of work, I spend my time playing board games, brewing beer, and cooking.